janghyeon-lee/Awesome-Multimodal-Binding/README.md

 # Awesome-Multimodal-Binding

-This repository provides the latest and most comprehensive information on Multimodal Binding methods.
+This repository provides the latest and most comprehensive information on multimodal binding methods.